Ayah1510/AI-Project/README.md

 # AI-Project
 This project finds the shortest path between multiple cities based on the distances or the transprtation costs.
-It is implemented using greedy and breadth algorithms
+It is implemented using greedy and breadth algorithms.
+Created for AI Course with my partner Lujain Abusada.